0neDividedbyZer0/sunzi/README.md

 1. Implement GUI
 2. Add in remaining backend (Asian rules of checkmate and draw)
 3. Implement bruteforce AI (alpha beta pruning to 16 layers Ideally, heuristics etc.)
 4. Implement humanlike AI (strategy and stuff) (create styles according to xqinenglish opening styles page, like giving favorite opening systems and personalities).
-(At beginner levels, basically make its choice of moves probabilistically uniform across moves, and then at higher levels make it sharpen to the better ones?
+(At beginner levels, basically make its choice of moves probabilistically uniform across all moves, and then at higher levels make it sharpen to the better ones?
 Or modify how it evaluates at each level?) (remember PASTE: position, analysis, strategy, tactics, execution)
 5. Machine Learning AI (Muzero)
 6. Machine Learning classifier (of moves and integrate with humanlike AI to play more naturally)
 7. Trainer (use the classifier to teach and improve your play, maybe a PCA to see your style based on your games?
 Have it be able to hint moves, analyze best moves for that style)